 - Representing the General Motors estate in an FCA suit brought against Allison Engine; and

-- Serving as co-lead counsel for UnitedHealth in a major multi-district litigation in Florida federal court that challenged fundamental notions concerning the delivery of managed care in the US.
+- Serving as co-lead counsel for UnitedHealth in a major multi-district litigation in Florida federal court that challenged fundamental notions concerning the delivery of managed care in the U.S.

-Ms. Pines has taught CLE-accredited classes on discovery techniques, document production, trial-preparation, and witness examination.
+Ms. Pines has taught CLE-accredited classes on ethics and settlement strategies, discovery techniques, document production, trial-preparation, and witness examination.
 She has also published numerous articles and book chapters on topics such as False Claims Act litigation, MDL strategies, expert retention, corporate depositions, and pleadings in complex cases, and is an editor of the Firm’s FCA Watch newsletter.
 She is a member of the American Bar Association and the Association of the Bar of the City of New York, where she served as the Chair of the Committee on Women in the Legal Profession for a three-year term that began in September of 2013.
 She is also a member of the University of Texas School of Law’s Consortium for Advancing Women Lawyers.
 Ms. Pines is the Chair of the Firm's Litigation Training Program, a member of the Firm’s Task Force on Women's Engagement and Retention, a member of the Firm's Professional Development Committee, a Career Development Partner and an official Mentor to associates.
 She is also the Chair of the Advisory Committee of the Sloane Hospital for Women at New York Presbyterian Hospital/Columbia University Medical Center.

 Ms. Pines has been recognized in 2014, 2015 and 2016 as a leader in Business Litigation by Super Lawyers Magazine.